khunsma/FloorPartition/README.md

 # FloorPartition
-Floor Partition for Login Test.
+Floor Partition for Logic Test by Java Language.